 The new properties were Chateau Rauzan Segla, Chateau Rauzan Gassies and Chateau Desmirail.
 And don’t forget Chateau Marquis de Terme was also a part of the Rauzan Segla estate as well!
 In 1891, a large parcel of vines was sold to form Chateau Tayac, which is in the commune of Soussans.

 At one point in time, Chateau Desmirail was owned by the Zuger family, that own Chateau Malescot Saint Exupery.
 The Zuger family purchased the chateau, while the vines and brand name were sold to the owners of Chateau Palmer.
 In fact, in 1963, Chateau Palmer declassified their entire harvest and placed the entire crop into Chateau Desmirail, which explains why no bottles of 1963 Palmer exist.
-Today, Chateau Desmirail is owned and managed by the well-known Lurton family, who own a myriad of other Bordeaux properties in almost every Bordeaux appellation.
+Today, Chateau Desmirail is owned and managed by the well-known Lurton family, who own a myriad of other Bordeaux properties that are placed in almost every Bordeaux appellation.
 In 1997 Chateau Desmirail was modernized, when they added stainless steel tanks.
 In 2010, they added new oak tanks.
+These improves in the cellars, along with increased efforts in the vineyards really started paying off with the 2015 vintage, which is probably the finest wine, ever produced at Desmirail.

 Chateau Desmirail Vineyards, Terroir, Grapes, Winemaking